 Draw Pipes.
 Hold down the shift key when you select this if you want to draw several pipes in a row.
-When drawing, hold down the shift key to draw a direct pipe, that has no corner.
+When drawing, hold down the shift key (Mac: option key) to draw a direct pipe, that has no corner.

-Draw Inline Regulators.
+- Draw Inline Regulators.
 Presents a pulldown of Inline regulators-not a propane source regulator.
-These are disabled unless you specify an Elevated gas pressure.

-Draw Pipe Fittings.
-Presents a pulldown of Pipe Fittings.

-Draw Appliances.
-Presents a pulldown of Appliance choices.

-T Draws free-standing text on the design.
-See the section on Adding some Additional Text... in Quick Start.

-Draw a block of text-a pipe Bill of Materials, a SOPL Report, or an Engineering Drawing Title Block.
+These are disabled unless you specify an Elevated gas pressure. - Draw Pipe Fittings.
+Presents a pulldown of Pipe Fittings. - Draw Appliances.
+Presents a pulldown of Appliance choices. - T Draws free-standing text on the design.
+See the section on Adding some Additional Text... in Quick Start. - Draw a block of text or image-a pipe Bill of Materials, a SOPL Report, an Engineering Drawing Title Block, image file or .pdf document.

-Shows (double-click) the Properties Panel.
+- Shows (double-click) the Properties Panel.
 If a single object is selected in the design, its properties will show in the panel.
 Selecting a single object will present its properties.

-Perform Pipe Sizing operations with diagnostics.
+Mac: This is called the Inspector but functions similarly. - Perform Pipe Sizing operations with diagnostics.
 A dialog pops up when it completes.
-If it found a problem with the design, it presents an error message, and highlights the offending object in the drawing so you may correct it.

-20 30 2D/3D drawing modes.
+If it found a problem with the design, it presents an error message, and highlights the offending object in the drawing so you may correct it. - 2D/3D drawing modes.
 3D mode, which includes drawing in 3 dimensions, and rotating the design, is not implemented in this version.